-One (1) director advanced an indemnification claim for legal fees incurred by him arising from the events surrounding the application by the Receiver regarding distribution of the Receiver's Records Review Report and subsequent matters.
+One (1) director advanced an indemnification claim for legal fees incurred arising from the events surrounding the application by the Receiver regarding distribution of the Receiver's Records Review Report and subsequent matters.
 The Receiver contested this claim on the basis that the legal work was unnecessary and outside the scope of the indemnity.
 A motion to address the matter was heard on April 23, 2008.
-The decision was reserved.
+In a written decision pronounced on July 4, 2008 the Court assessed the legal fees for which the Crocus estate was responsible at \$5,000 rather than the \$17,199 which was billed to the Receiver.
+The ordered amount has now been paid and the matter considered closed.